 Found in more than 200 kinds of mushrooms, it’s commonly known as “magic mushrooms” or “shrooms”.
 Typically, psilocybin mushrooms have long, slender stems topped by caps with dark gills on the underside.
 They can be taken by mouth fresh or dried, brewed as tea or added to other foods, like chocolate or smoothies, to mask the bitter flavor.
+As chocolate, it can come in packages that resemble commercial candies.
 Their effects usually begin within 20 to 90 minutes and can last as long as 12 hours.

 Psilocybin is a member of the psychedelic family of drugs which includes LSD and ayahuasca.
 When a person takes a psychedelic, sometimes called “tripping”, it can change the way they experience sight, sound and thoughts.

 Psilocybin works in the brain on the serotonin receptors, often called the “feel-good” receptors.
 These receptors play an important role in managing a person’s mood.
 It is considered to be relatively safe to use and does not cause dependence or addiction.

 Mushrooms have been used for thousands of years in religious, spiritual and recreational settings across many cultures.Its use in special ceremonies is still common in several native communities in Mexico.